vikramsinha/test1/MCF-SAP Scenarios.md

 <br/>
 <br/>

-# Credit Card - Rebill of invoice with both credit card and check payments but check payments not yet posted to MCF
+# Credit Card - Rebill of invoice with both credit card and check payments but check payments not yet posted to MCF - Credit Card Customer
 ```mermaid
 %%{init: {'theme': 'default'} }%%
 sequenceDiagram